 - P. lactiflora ‘Kansas’ is a fragrant, early to mid-season bloomer with bright pink-red double flowers.

 - P. lactiflora ‘Festiva Maxima’ is a highly fragrant, early-season bloomer with double white flowers.

 Among the many cultivars of Chinese peony, there are six peony flower types to choose from ranked from simple single-petal flowers to extremely full and heavy double-flowered types.
 Anemone, single, and Japanese types have relatively open, lightweight blossoms, while semi-double, double, and bomb types have much fuller, heavier blossoms that are sometimes susceptible to collapsing stems, especially after a rainfall.

-Spent flowers should be deadheaded to prevent fungal diseases from setting in and to keep the plants attractive.
+Spent flowers should be deadheaded to prevent fungal diseases and to keep the plants attractive.
 Cut off the flower stalks down to just above a strong leaf.